nazeemkhan77/azure-devops-codepipeline-integration/README.md

 Maven project configurations are stored in pom.xml file.
 In this section, we will configure the maven-artifactory sections to integrate with JFrog Artifactory.

-First, we will configure the plugin and dependency for the artifactory-maven
+First, we will configure the plugin and dependency for the artifactory-maven.

+1. Go to the Azure DevOps Repo, select the pom.xml file and click Edit button.
-1. Add the following maven configuration inside the <properties> tag to specify the JDK 1.8 version for build and specify the code coverage plugin jacoco configuration
+2. Add the following maven configuration inside the <properties> tag to specify the JDK 1.8 version for build and specify the code coverage plugin jacoco configuration

 ```XML
 	<maven.compiler.source>1.8</maven.compiler.source>